 In branchial cleft cysts, the tissues that form the throat and neck don’t develop normally, creating open spaces called cleft sinuses on one or both sides of your child’s neck.
 A cyst may develop from fluids that are drained by these sinuses.
 In some cases, the cyst or sinus may become infected.

-Second branchial cleft sinuses are sinus tracts that open on the lower part of the neck.
+- Second branchial cleft sinuses.
+These are sinus tracts that open on the lower part of the neck.
 They may go as far as the tonsil area.
 You may be able to see skin tags or feel the tract opening as a band in your child’s neck.
 These cysts generally appear after age 10.
 This is the most common type of branchial cleft abnormality.

-Third branchial cleft sinuses are near the thyroid gland in the front part of the muscle that attaches to your child’s collarbone.
+- Third branchial cleft sinuses.
+These are near the thyroid gland in the front part of the muscle that attaches to your child’s collarbone.
 This type is very rare.

-Fourth branchial cleft sinuses are below the neck.
+- Fourth branchial cleft sinuses.
+These are below the neck.
 This type is also quite rare.

 In most cases, a branchial cleft cyst isn’t dangerous.
 However, the cyst can drain and cause skin irritation.
 Cysts can also become infected, causing difficulty with swallowing and breathing.
 Cancerous tumors may develop at the site of a branchial cleft in adults, but this is very rare.